-As the United Nations reports a record number of people forced from home, a UT honors student is taking a new look at refugee policies in the United States and abroad.
+As the United Nations reports a record number of people forced from home, a UT honors alum is taking a new look at refugee policies in the United States and abroad.

-Hera Jay Brown is a senior in three university honors programs that include faculty-mentored research and international engagement.
+Hera Jay Brown (‘18) studied in three university honors programs that include faculty-mentored research and international engagement.

 Haslam Scholars, UT’s highest-level honors students, perform international study.
 Baker Scholars focus on public policy, and College Scholars emphasize interdisciplinary study.